-• If the composition declared in the documents does not coincide with the information on the product the shipment is rejected.
+• If the composition declared in the documents does not coincide with the information on the

 Wine, alcoholic beverages, ethyl alcohol and vinegar

 - If the product uses a protected geographical indicator's name that doesn't correspond to the indicator, the shipment must be rejected. - If the raw materials of the products or their mixture are not authorized to be imported to Chile (energy drink with alcohol, etc.) the shipment will be rejected. - If the information on the documents does not coincide with the products on the shipment, the shipment will be rejected.